pandas-dev/pandas/doc/source/enhancingperf.rst

 speed-ups by offloading work to `cython <http://cython.org/>`__.

-This tutorial assumes you have refactored as much as possible in Python, for example trying to remove for loops and making use of NumPy vectorization, it's always worth optimising in Python first.
+This tutorial assumes you have refactored as much as possible in Python, for example by trying to remove for-loops and making use of NumPy vectorization.
+It's always worth optimising in Python first.

 This tutorial walks through a "typical" process of cythonizing a slow computation.
 We use an `example from the cython documentation <http://docs.cython.org/src/quickstart/cythonize.html>`__ but in the context of pandas.
-Our final cythonized solution is around 100 times faster than the pure Python.
+Our final cythonized solution is around 100 times faster than the pure Python solution.

 .. _enhancingperf.pure:

 Pure python
 ~~~~~~~~~~~

-We have a DataFrame to which we want to apply a function row-wise.
+We have a ``DataFrame`` to which we want to apply a function row-wise.

 .. ipython:: python